chromelyapps/Chromely/Documents/loading_html.md

 ## File Protocol

 Local HTML5 files can also be loaded using file protocol (**file:///**).
 Using file protocol (**file:///**) is discouraged for security reasons.
 One issue might be Cross-Origin domain.
-Although not the preferred way, it is useful if HTML/Ajax XHR requests are required.
+Although not the preferred way, some developers may find need for it.

 To load start url and its assets, you can do it in configuration object: